|

 and sites, including galleries, colleges, artists' spaces, civic

 buildings and the internet.
-Artists and other representatives from

-were civic, ecumenical, business and other exchanges.
+business and other exchanges.

 Pete Clarke gave a Tate Gallery Talk to contextualise the recent